Silverfish and firebrat control

 Where do they come from?

-Will they cause any damage to my home or business?
+Can they cause any damage to my property?

 Silverfish and firebrats are found in moist, dark environments of a residence.
 However, silverfish prefer cooler, moist environments, whereas firebrats tend towards warmer, humid surroundings.
 These insects are commonly found in storage areas, such as closets, cabinets and bookshelves.
 Warmer areas harboring firebrats include bathrooms, attics, and places near furnaces, hot water pipes and insulation.
 Silverfish and firebrats tend to keep away from humans and are generally found hiding in locations away from regular human activities and disturbances.

-Why do I have to get rid of silverfish or firebrat?
+Why do I need to get rid of them?

 Silverfish and firebrat feeding activities damage household objects and furnishings.
 A large insect population will lead to larger, more noticeable damage that may be costly to fix or replace.